If you store your log data in an Amazon S3 bucket, we can help you automate uploading log data to OnCrawl.

-- Next, configure the destination by selecting "SQS queue", and then selecting "Enter SQS queue ARN"
+Next, configure the destination by selecting "SNS topic", and then selecting "Enter SNS topic ARN"

 If you are unable to validate the notification because of an "Unknown Error" related to the "API response", it's likely that you've tried to set this up before we allowed your bucket.

 Check in with your OnCrawl customer service manager to make sure your bucket is allowed and set up the notifications for live log monitoring again.

 How long does it take to process log files?